anattadesign/anatta-documentation/docs/src/developer-guide/README.md

 # Developer Guide

 ## Setup
-For setting up the project on your local machine, follow the instruction below
+For setting up the project on your local machine, follow the instructions below

 ## Github